Fine-grained Angular Contrastive Learning with Coarse Labels: Experiments

 \subsection{Additional implementation details}

-We used PyTorch 1.4.
 The encoder $\mathcal{B}$ was: ResNet-50 \cite{He2015} for the $224\times224$ datasets (BREEDS \cite{SanturkarS2020}), and ResNet-12 for the small resolution datasets (CIFAR-100 \cite{Krizhevsky2009} and \textit{tiered}ImageNet \cite{Ren2018}), as is common in the self-supervised and few-shot works respectively.
 The output dim of these networks is $d=2048$ or $d=640$, respectively.
 Our MLP embedder $\mathcal{E}$ consisted of two stacked fully connected layers with ReLu activation: $d \to d \to e$, we used $e=128$ in all experiments.
 We used cosine-annealing with warm restarts schedule \cite{Loshchilov2016} with 20 epochs per cycle.
-We trained on 4 Tesla V100 GPUs, with a batch size $b=256$ and base learning rate $lr=0.03$ for BREEDS, and $b=1024$ and $lr=0.12$ for CIFAR-100 and \textit{tiered}ImageNet.
+We trained on 4 V100 GPUs, with a batch size $b=256$ and base learning rate $lr=0.03$ for BREEDS, and $b=1024$ and $lr=0.12$ for CIFAR-100 and \textit{tiered}ImageNet.
 We used $wd=1e^{-4}$ weight decay.
 We used queue size $K=65536$, InfoNCE temperature of $\tau=0.2$, and $m=0.999$ for the momentum encoder ($m=0.99$ for CIFAR-100).
-All hyper-parameters were optimized on val sets.
-We used the same hyper-parameter optimization for both baselines and our method.
+All hyper-parameters were optimized on val sets, using the same optimization for our method and the baselines.
+Code: github.com/guybuk/ANCOR.